Estranged (song): Reception

 "Estranged" is widely considered to be one of the band's best songs.
 In 2017, Paste ranked the song number two on their list of the 15 greatest Guns N' Roses songs, and in 2020, Kerrang ranked the song number four on their list of the 20 greatest Guns N' Roses songs.

 Live performances

 "Estranged" was played live very frequently during the Use Your Illusion Tour from 1991 to 1993.
 During performances of this song, Dizzy Reed would play piano instead of Axl Rose.
 A live version of this song can be heard on Live Era: '87-'93.
 During the Chinese Democracy Tour, a riff from the song was sometimes included in Ron Thal's solo interpretation of the Pink Panther Theme.
-In December 2008, Axl spoke of his desire to bring Estranged back into the live set.
-The song was featured with regularity on the tour from 2011-2014.
+In December 2008, Axl spoke of his desire to bring "Estranged" back into the live set.
+The song was featured with regularity on the tour from 2011 to 2014.
 A recording was issued on the Appetite for Democracy 3D video.
-It was played at almost every show on the "Not in This Lifetime...
-Tour".
+It was played at almost every show on the Not in This Lifetime...
+Tour.